-It is recommended that Eversource replace the existing bulk substation transformers transformers.
+It is recommended that Eversource replace the three existing bulk substation transformers (two 20 MVA and one 15 MVA) at Webster Substation with two 115 - 34.5 kV, 44.8 MVA transformers.
 The new bulk transformers will be located within the existing Webster Substation.
 In a separate enclosure, on the other side of NHEC Webster Substation, a 34.5 kV bus and switching station will be constructed.
 The separate 34.5 kV will be designated as Daniel Substation.
 The finished project will increase capacity, eliminate obsolesce issues, and fit within limited land constraints, while maintaining the existing transmission assets.
 The new substation site will also allow for future expansion by supplying additional breaker positions.
 This solution is the best project to address loading issues in an area where transformation is critical.